open-cli-tools/concurrently/README.md

   - `restartTries`: how many attempts to restart a process that dies will be made.
 Default: `0`.
   - `restartDelay`: how many milliseconds to wait between process restarts.
 Default: `0`.
   - `timestampFormat`: a [Unicode format](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table)
     to use when prefixing with `time`.
-Default: `yyyy-MM-dd HH:mm:ss.ZZZ`
+Default: `yyyy-MM-dd HH:mm:ss.SSS`
   - `additionalArguments`: list of additional arguments passed that will get replaced in each command.
 If not defined, no argument replacing will happen.

 > **Returns:** an object in the shape `{ result, commands }`.